SELF GUIDED AUDIO TOURS HAWAII

 Best viewed from a distance, the white sandstone bears criss-crossed or “checkerboard” bands on its face.

-While the Checkerboard Mesa Canyon trail begins a little further westward, the best viewpoint is a little further east, just past the mesa.
+While the Checkerboard Mesa Canyon trail begins a little further westward, the best viewpoint is a little further east, towards the far-end of the park, just past the mesa.

 Clayton B. Fraser